Read this before going low carb

 - Less inflammation

 Because carbs turn into sugar quickly, this sugar often causes inflammation.
-For people with inflammatory diseases like Crohn’s disease, irritable bowel syndrome (IBD) or arthritis, this can be a great diet to explore that may help regulate symptoms.
+For people with inflammatory diseases like Crohn’s disease, irritable bowel syndrome (IBD) or arthritis, this can be a great diet to explore to help regulate symptoms.

 - Reduced risk of diabetes